ruby/ruby/doc/rjit/README.md

 ### --rjit-dump-disasm

 This dumps all JIT code.
-You need to install libcapstone before configure.
+You need to install libcapstone before configure and use `--enable-rjit=dev` or `--enable-rjit=disasm` on configure.

 * Ubuntu: `sudo apt-get install -y libcapstone-dev`
 * macOS: `brew install capstone`